ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

-Does University of Vermont Offer Online Classes?
+Does University of Vermont Have An Online Program?

-Does University of Vermont Offer AP Credit?
+Does University of Vermont Give AP Credit?

 Does University of Vermont Have An Honors Program?